310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/tetora_1.md

             {% bubble Tetora smilesoft %}
             Aniki let me see what he bought, and there really is all sortsa things there!

-            There was a vegetable called "ghost plant", a sweetener called "palm sugar"…
+            There’s a vegetable called “ghost plant”, a sweetener called “palm sugar”…
             {% endbubble %}
             {% bubble Tetora nod %}
-            Japanese ingredients are great, of course, but it’s fun to look at ingredients you don’t usually see, too~♪
+            Japanese ingredients are great of course, but it’s fun to look at ingredients you don’t usually see, too~♪
 			{% endbubble %}
         </div>
     </div>